LinEmsber/NCKU_system_software/phonebook/README.md

 If we reduce the lines from 344900 lines to 34490 lines (10% data throughout of the original file).

-It still needs to takes about 11.632539 sec to append all of the data.
+It still needs to take about 11.632539 sec to append all of the data.
 It is totally not an effective method.

 We can use analysis tool, perf, to check which part of the program drag the performance.